AISelect_20250918_110326_Canva.jpg

 Some hope

 Recent policies offer hope for change.
 For example, the Affordable Rent Act was introduced in July 2024, which aims to address rising housing costs.
-The government has made an explanatory booklet outlining key information on this act.
+The Dutch government has made an explanatory booklet outlining key information on this act.

 In short, all accommodation is awarded points for quality, based on factors such as size, energy performance, facilities, and more.
 The number of points a property obtains determines the maximum rent that can be charged.